flashback, life, memories

 [This is a re-post.
 Prince passed away five years ago, a genius lost much too soon.]

 When I was little, we went to 12 o’clock mass on Sundays.
 That’s what it was called, 12 o’clock mass.
 Back then Catholics didn’t sing the same songs as Protestants.
-I don’t think singing Protestant songs qualified as a sacrilege, but some songs were Catholic songs and some were not.
+Some songs were Catholic songs and some were not.
 My recollection, anyhow.
 Like the Catholic Lord’s Prayer was different from the Protestant Lord’s Prayer.
 Although we called it the Our Father.
 In the confessional box, the last words from the priest were always, “For your penance, say five Our Fathers and three Hail Marys.”

 It so happened that while we were getting ready for 12 o’clock mass on Sundays, there was a cartoon show on TV called Davy and Goliath.
 Davy was a little boy with a dog, Goliath, and the show had a religious theme of some sort.
 I liked the show but I never got to see the end because we left for church about fifteen minutes before it was over.
 The intro music for that show was A Mighty Fortress, and since then I’ve always loved that song.
 I think as a kid I found the words impressive.
 Mighty and cruel hate and Sabaoth.
 Abideth and doth.
 And the melody was sort of compelling.
 But I knew it wasn’t a song we ever sang in church.